-- More long term experiments (SSPs included for CMIP6, aerosol range, LU range, CH4 range, 3.7w/m2 forcing exp, overshoot exp, target temperature scenarios, ...) - D&A individual forcing runs - Aerosols experiments to yield more details of response - Component-only experiments like AMIP Ocean (CORE) and land surface (GSWP) - Decadal Prediction future volcanoes rethought, data assimilation exp, SI-like exp - Future volcanoes in long term exp. - Parametric studies table of IC vs model parameters evaluate impact on simulation
+- More long term experiments (SSPs included for CMIP6, aerosol range, LU range, CH4 range, 3.7w/m2 forcing exp, overshoot exp, target temperature scenarios, ...) - D&A individual forcing runs: much more of an emphasis on attribution of changes over the past century, with a lot more attention paid to AMIP simulations, to larger ensembles of historical coupled runs, and to the length of the control simulations provided. - For AMIP: single forcing attribution runs, runs with fixed forcing, runs with the inclusion of the carbon cycle and atmospheric chemistry, and runs focusing on stratospheric ozone.
+All attribution runs require large ensembles (> 10), even in AMIP mode, to be optimally useful. - Aerosols experiments to yield more details of response - Additional simulations to estimate forcings and GWP should be added - Component-only experiments like AMIP Ocean (CORE) and land surface (GSWP) - Idealized Runs also for ESMs (e.g. ESMs with idealized carbon emissions) Idealized runs with the full models rather than aqua-planet configurations more appropriate for CMIP - PMIP runs with full carbon cycle. - Decadal Prediction future volcanoes rethought, data assimilation exp, SI-like exp - Future volcanoes in long term exp. - Parametric studies table of IC vs model parameters evaluate impact on simulation

-AR5/CMIP5 Long Term Experiments
+CMIP5 Long Term Experiments